-Generation of an Annual Typical Meteorological Solar Radiation for Armidale NSWAustralia
+The Effect of Cloudy Days on the Annual Typical Meteorological Solar Radiation for Armidale NSW, Australia

-Yasser Maklad1
+Yasser Maklad

-1(University of New England, Armidale NSW 2351 NSW Australia- School of Environmental & Rural Science - email: ymaklad@myune.edu.au)
+(University of New England, Armidale NSW 2351 NSW Australia- School of Environmental & Rural Science - email: ymaklad@myune.edu.au)

-Abstract:-The most common data for describing the local solar climate is through what is called Typical Meteorological Year data (TMY).
+Abstract: - The most common data for describing the local solar climate is through what is called Typical Meteorological Year data (TMY).
 Typical solar radiation data is very important for the calculations of many solar applications.
-In this study, typical solar radiation years for Armidale town in New South Wales in Australia are generated from the daily global solar radiation data measured for 23 years, utilising the Finkelstein-Schafer statistical method.
-The study outcome is expected to show how solar irradiance is potential in Armidale NSW and would be a real help for solar energy generation systems' designers in this region for all building applications varying between residential, educational, administrative and commercial for sizing and maximising efficiency of such systems by using the tabular TYR outcome for the each day of the year.
+Previously, the calculation TMY for solar radiation has been already conducted for Armidale NSW, Australia, as typical solar radiation years for Armidale were generated from the daily global solar radiation data measured for 23 years, utilising the Finkelstein-Schafer statistical method.
+By all means, TMY of solar radiation showed the how solar radiation is potential in Armidale and would be a real help for solar energy generation systems' designers in this region for all building applications varying between residential, educational, administrative and commercial for sizing and maximising efficiency of such systems by using the tabular TMY of solar radiation for Armidale is generated.
+It has been found that, the consideration of cloudy days has significant impacts on the potential of solar radiation in Armidale which is directly related to forming a real picture of this potential.
+Such impacts are affecting inversely the expected amount of energy generated and/or heat from solar radiation in Armidale.

-Keywords: - Armidale NSW, solar radiation, test meteorological year, test reference yea
+Keywords: - Armidale NSW, clear days, cloudy days, solar radiation, test meteorological year, test reference yea,

-INTRODUCTION
+I. INTRODUCTION